T01d4/MLOps_movie_rec_apr25/README.md

 ## Usage

 ### Start the service
-Use the start script to launch the service locally (runs `docker-compose up --build`):
+Use the start script to launch the service locally (runs `docker compose up --build`):
 ```bash
 ./start.sh
 ```